Ebrahim Desai: Biography

 Ebrahim Desai was born on 16 January 1963, in Richmond, Natal.
 He memorized the Quran at the Waterval Islamic Institute and studied traditional Dars-i Nizami course at the Jamia Islamia Talimuddin in Gujarat, India.
-He specialized in Islamic jurisprudence under Ahmad Khanpuri.
+He specialized in Islamic jurisprudence under Ahmed Khanpuri.
 He also studied with the former Grand Mufti of Darul Uloom Deoband, Mahmood Hasan Gangohi, the author of the multi-volume Fatawa Mahmudiyyah and became his authorized disciple in Sufism.

 Desai taught at the Madrasah Ta῾līmuddīn, in Isipingo Beach for ten years, and headed the Fatwa department of the Jamiatul Ulama Kwazulu Natal.
 He served as the senior professor of hadith at the Madrasah In'aamiyyah for another ten years, and headed its Darul Ifta.
 In March 2008, he travelled to Hong Kong to lecture students at the Islamic Kasim Tuet Memorial College.
 In 2011, he shifted to Durban and established the Darul Iftaa Mahmudiyyah in Sherwood.
 He taught Sahih Bukhari at Darul Uloom Nu'maniyyah and headed the Darul Iftaa Mahmudiyyah, that he established in Sherwood.
 In 2000, he started the Ask Imam Fatawa Portal, an online Islamic questions and answers database, which is thought to have given him an international prominence.
 According to V. Šisler, "Ebrahim Desai exemplifies a scholar who, although being trained in non-Azhari institution outside of the Arab world, gained global recognition mainly through mass support accumulated via information and communication technology."